-Dean Stirk and Dr. Lazen can also match you up with peer tutors in particular subjects, and they are also a source of many helpful tips and insights themselves.
+Dean Stirk and Dr. Lazen can also match you up with peer tutors in subjects not covered by the McGraw Center, and they are a source of many helpful tips and insights themselves.

 Finally, your professors and preceptors are often your best source of guidance when you are having difficulties with any material in their classes!
 They know the course materials and expectations better than anyone, and they are there to help you.
 So, don’t hesitate to visit your instructors during office hours.
 Office hours are one of the most underutilized resources at Princeton – much to the regret of the instructors, who are in the teaching profession because they enjoy talking to you and helping you out!